 I was recently working on a blog for Mike.
 We were finding a picture to portray couples who connect and communicate well with each other.
-So I searched our photo software using “connected couples.”
+So I searched our photo software using “couple connection.”
 Wow, that was an eye-opener.
 90% of the pictures that came back were couples using electronics together.
-It seems, that at least in the eyes of the photographer or according to the ones who define the photo’s “search words” that “connected” couples are connected by technology.
-While that is true in a technical sense, we know that people do not find true relational connection by using their phone.
+It seems, that at least in the eyes of photographers or according to the ones who define the photo’s “search words” that “connected” couples are connected by technology.
+While that is true in a technical sense, we know that people do not find true relational connection by using their phone or iPad.
 Either while at the dinner table or sitting in front of their laptop watching Game of Thrones.
-While we all benefit from how extremely accessible and portable technology and entertainment have become, I would put my flag in the ground and say, “scrolling through your phone while at the dinner table with your spouse – IS NOT CONNECTING!”
+While we all benefit from how extremely accessible and portable technology and entertainment have become, I would put my flag in the ground and say, “scrolling through your phone while at having dinner together – IS NOT CONNECTING!”

 Using your phone to entertain yourself instead of